jakob-bagterp/colorist-for-python/docs/project/support-and-contribution.md

 ---

 # Support and Contribution
+This open-source project welcomes contributions from the community.
+Your support is vital for maintaining and improving it.

+Before contributing or reporting issues, please ensure that you ruled out issues that are not related to Browserist.

 ## Contribute
 If you have suggestions or changes to the module, feel free to add to the code and create a [pull request](https://github.com/jakob-bagterp/colorist-for-python/pulls).